-Online liquor retailer, Paneco leapt onto the alcohol distribution scene in 2015 when it was first founded in Israel but quickly expanded to Columbia, Mexico and Panama in South America.
+Online liquor retailer, Paneco leaped onto the alcohol distribution scene in 2015 when it was first founded in Israel but quickly expanded to Columbia, Mexico, and Panama in South America.

 In 2016 Paneco launched in Singapore as the base for distribution in Asia – to help fulfill its vision of “being the Amazon.com of alcohol in the world”.

 Today they are the fastest growing online liquor retailer in the world.
 The localized sites ensure that Paneco tailors to the tastes of the different countries and adapts to their preferences.

 When CEO, Jonathan Cohen, started the Paneco.com brand in Singapore, he faced a decision.
 Use an off the shelf solution that meets some of our needs or develop a fully customizable and scalable ecommerce platform.
 Soon after CTO, Benjamin Sion joined, and the pair shared a vision to build a world-class alcohol e-commerce platform and brand.
 A key requirement for the pair was that the company had its own IP.
 This IP had to add value to the company, capturing data and analytics as well as consumer behavior and patterns around alcohol purchases and consumption in Singapore.
 They understood that with these features and data it would allow the management to grow the business rapidly with informed decisions based on sales, geography, procurement, and seasonality.
 It was also paramount that as much of the processes could be automated based on the data so that the team could focus on core tasks.
 With those requirements and with that vision in mind, the only conclusion was to develop our own platform and leverage off best in class open source technologies.